nomilous/seshat/.metadata/.metadata/README.md

-                         Not obliged to swear allegiance to any master, wherever the storm drags me, I turn as guest.
+                          Not obliged to swear allegiance to any master, to where the storm drags me, I turn as guest.